 About the SKY Music Company

-This is a US company, is a maker of quality musical instruments for beginners, starting from string instruments to wind to percussion.
+This is a US company, that is a maker of quality musical instruments for beginners, starting from string instruments to wind to percussion.

 As a family business founded in 1995, they produce such a variety of products, that they will not be dedicated to the fine craftsmanship of constructed violins.
 However, SKY Violins offers a good baseline quality in all their products.